All Episodes

 As indicated by a recent MIT study, the public knows little about environmental problems, cares even less.

-Out of twenty-one national and international issues, Americans ranked environmental problems 13th, well below terrorism, taxes, crime, and drugs.
+Out of 21 national and international issues, Americans ranked environmental problems 13th, well below terrorism, taxes, crime, and drugs.

 And I'll give you an example of what he's talking about in case you missed this at the end of the program yesterday.

-And he went on to conclude that the the modern day uh uh consuming meat is is just as bad for the environment as driving an SUV.
+And he went on to conclude that the modern day consuming meat is just as bad for the environment as driving an SUV.

-Eating meat is the equivalent of today's of yesterday's Joe Camel.
+Eating meat is the equivalent of today's yesterday's Joe Camel.

-And uh maybe that was a different story, because there were two of them.
+And maybe that was a different story because there were two of them.

 Yes, that's right.

-The SODOS guy wanted to have uh uh pollution credits associated with calories that people would only be allowed to own and purchase so many calories, and they could buy other calorie credits because it's all pollution.
+The Sotos guy wanted to have pollution credits associated with calories that people would only be allowed to own and purchase so many calories they could buy other calorie credits because it's all pollution.

 It's absurd.

-The U.S. population is more than doubled since 1970, yet forest coverage has increased.
+The U.S. population has more than doubled since 1970, yet forest coverage has increased.

-Measurements of major air pollutants, sulfur, suspended particulates, and carbon monoxide Have registered declines of 15 to 75%.
+Measurements of major air pollutants, sulfur, suspended particulates, and carbon monoxide have registered declines of 15 to 75 percent.

 There are exceptions to this positive trend.